Take the excess profit out of heat pump installations

-Heat pumps are an essential tool in the fight against climate change.
+Heat pumps are an essential tool in the fight against the climate crisis.
 Having one in your home can mean the difference between life and death during extreme temperatures.
 Yet too many British Columbians are unable to afford them.

 The Nanaimo Climate Action Hub wants to ensure that heat pumps are available to everyone, thereby reducing energy consumption, combating climate change, and making homes more comfortable in both summer and winter.
 With this in mind we surveyed 227 Nanaimo and area residents (results summary here).